GroupDebate: Enhancing the Efficiency of Multi-Agent Debate Using Group Discussion: Introduction

 However, as the number of agents and rounds increases, the token cost in multi-agent debate can escalate significantly.
 This issue results in monetary expenditure on tokens through LLM-based API or substantial computational overhead and power consumption, thereby severely hindering the scalability and broader application of multi-agent debate, especially in scenarios with limited computational resources \cite{guo2024large}.
 As illustrated in the Figure \ref{fig1}, compared with a single LLM-based agent, employing a multi-agent debate with three agents in five rounds can potentially raise the accuracy from the initial 50\% to 98\%, but introduces 101× token cost in the Arithmetic \cite{brown2020language} task.
 Similarly, in the GSM8K \cite{cobbe2021training} task, five rounds of multi-agent debate involving four agents can raise the accuracy from 76\% to 88\%, but it results in 90× token cost.
 To address the issue of the rapidly increasing number of tokens in multi-agent debates, researchers have proposed various improved techniques.
 For instance, the multi-agent debate in \cite{du2023improving} summarizes the output of other agents to serve as the input for the next round. \cite{sun2023corex} proposes a "forgetfulness" mode that only the output from the previous round is stored as input for the next round.
 However, only employing a "forgetfulness" mode or summary mechanism to reduce token cost is still limited due to their theoretical complexity and the issue of exacerbated token growth.
 Moreover, owing to their simplistic debating modes, they struggle to fully exploit the collaborative capabilities of multi-agent debates.

-In human societies, when multiple individuals engage in a debate, the group discussion method is usually employed to enhance the efficiency of interaction while also preserving the diversity of viewpoints \cite{krueger2014focus}.
-Inspired by this, in this paper, we propose a novel method GroupDebate (GD), which is based on group discussion to further reduce token cost in multi-agent debates.
+In human societies, when multiple individuals engage in a debate, they usually conduct group discussion to enhance the efficiency of interaction while also preserving the diversity of viewpoints \cite{krueger2014focus}.
+Inspired by this, in this paper, we propose a novel method GroupDebate (GD), which leverages group discussion to further reduce token cost in multi-agent debates.
 Specifically, Our method divides all participating agents into several debate groups, with each group conducting internal debates.
 Following the debates, the results are summarized and placed into a shared pool.
 After that, each group of agents retrieves the debate summaries of all groups from the pool, which serve as the input for the agents in the next round.
 Upon the conclusion of the debate, all agents reach a consensus or the final outcome is determined by majority vote.
 Furthermore, we conduct a theoretical analysis of the total token cost of the GroupDebate, thereby affirming the effectiveness of the method.
-In our experiments, we evaluate the effectiveness of GroupDebate in comparison to existing multi-agent debate methods and observe up to 45\%/42.6\%/50.6\%/51.7\% reduction in token cost in the Arithmetic/GSM8K/MMLU/MATH dataset, as well as up to 25\%/11\% improvement in accuracy in the MMLU/MATH dataset.
-Moreover, compared with methods such as CoT, Reflection, and CoT-SC, GroupDebate also significantly outperforms them in terms of accuracy.
+In our experiments, we evaluate the effectiveness of GroupDebate in comparison to existing multi-agent debate methods and observe up to 34.8\%/45.2\%/46.9\%/39.3\%/30.6\% reduction in token cost in the Arithmetic/GSM8K/MMLU/MATH/GPQA dataset, as well as up to 12\%/21.9\% improvement in accuracy in the MMLU/GPQA dataset.